evfox9/evfox9.github.io/_posts/2020-12-09-Practical-aspects-of-Deep-Learning.md

 to logistic regression, you add $\frac{\lambda}{2m} { \Vert w \Vert_2 }^2 $ to cost function $J(w,b) = \frac{1}{m} \sum_{i=1}^{m}
 \mathcal{L} (\hat{y}^{(i)}, y^{(i)})$, where $\lambda$ is a regularization parameter and ${ \Vert w \Vert_2 }^2 = \sum_{j=1}^{n_x} {w_j}^2 = w^T w$,
 which is a square of Euclidean norm (or L2 norm) of the prime to vector $w$.
-This is also called the `L2 regularization`, which is the most common type regularization.
+This is also called the `L2 regularization`, which is the most common type of regularization.

 There is also `L1 regularization`, which adds $\frac{\lambda}{m} \sum_{i=1}^{n_x} |w| =
 \frac{\lambda}{m} { \Vert w \Vert_1 }$.
 If you use L1 regularization, the $w$ will end up being sparse, which means $w$ has